The Gushen Grove Sonnets

 Others saved treasured trees in cities.

-Julia Butterfly Hill lived for 738 days
+Julia Butterfly Hill protested for 738 days

-high on a redwood branch in protest.
+high on a loved old-growth redwood tree.

 Kenny Chaplin, Wangari Maathai, Li Xiuzhu,